MattScheffler/small-projects/README.md

 **ExerciseCollection.py:** Solutions to some practice problems, all put into functions.

 **Telescopes:** the start of a C++ project for "observing" with different telescope types.

+**BinaryConverter:** Converts a positive base 10 integer to binary, with Python and C++ versions.
+Might add in some bitwise operators eventually.